vercel/examples/edge-middleware/feature-flag-optimizely/README.md

 You can deploy code behind feature flags, experiment with A/B tests, and roll out or roll back features immediately.
 All of this functionality is available with minimal performance impact through easy-to-use, open source SDKs.

 You can use Optimizely feature flags at the edge with [NextJS](https://nextjs.org/) applications deployed on [Vercel](https://vercel.com/).
-This example uses Optimizely [Javascript SDK](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node) inside a [Vercel Edge Middleware](https://vercel.com/docs/concepts/functions/edge-middleware) as a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
+This example uses Optimizely [Javascript SDK](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node) inside a [Edge Middleware](https://vercel.com/docs/concepts/functions/edge-middleware) as a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
 For a guide to getting started with our platform more generally, this can be combined with the steps outlined in our [Javascript Quickstart](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node).

 ### Identity Management